-Our recipe for Cranberry cobbler with apples is the perfect dessert made with fresh fruit!
+Our recipe for Cranberry cobbler with oats and apples is the perfect dessert made with fresh fruit!
 A great leftover cranberry sauce recipe after the holidays so nothing is wasted!
 If you loved our apple cobbler with Bisquick, this one is homemade!

 If you love fresh apple desserts but are looking for something a bit different, or need a recipe using leftover cranberry sauce I’ve got it!
 I used what we had left over to make this cranberry apple cobbler and there were NO leftovers of this to be had.